sebastiannordby/mini-e-commerce-microservices/README.md

 ### Requirements

 Based on the user stories outlined above, several key requirements emerge.
 The most critical aspects revolve around addressing user-related needs.
-To meet these requirements, we must gather and manage data effectively.
-As a starting point, we should focus on the administrative functions.
+To meet these requirements, I must gather and manage data effectively.
+As a starting point, I should focus on the administrative functions.

 ### For administrative functions, the order of importance is as follows: